hackclub/hackclub/workshops/web-scraping/README.md

 ### Installing other dependencies

-Lets install the dependneices we'll be using to build the web scraper:
+Let's install the dependencies we'll be using to build the web scraper:
 ```bash
 npm i -s axio cheerio
 npm i -D @types/axios @types/cheerio
 ```

 ## Setup the folder structure
-Create a new folder `src` in your root directory and a file called `index.ts` in the `src` folder.
+Create a new folder `src` in your root directory, and a file called `index.ts` in the `src` folder.
 Your folder structure should now look like this:
-Create the following folder structure:

 ```text
 scraper